Location

 Research Areas Healthcare operations Medical decision making Mathematical modeling Real-time algorithms Mixed-integer programming Inverse optimization

 Kimia Ghobadi is a John C. Malone Assistant Professor in the Department of Civil and Systems Engineering.
-She is an associate director of the Center for Systems Science and Engineering, a chair member of the Malone Center for Engineering in Healthcare, and a member of the Center for Data Science in Emergency Medicine.
+She is an associate director of the Center for Systems Science and Engineering, a chair member of the Malone Center for Engineering in Healthcare, and a member of the Center for Data Science in Emergency Medicine, and the Institute for Assured Autonomy.

-Her current projects include inverse optimization models for personalized diet, radiation therapy treatment planning for cancer patients, healthcare systems capacity management and resource allocation, COVID-19 simulation and the correlation between its mortality and disparities, scheduling and process efficiency in hospitals, mobility in frail and elderly patients, and smart ICUs.
+Her current projects include inverse optimization models for personalized diet, radiation therapy treatment planning for cancer patients, health systems capacity management and resource allocation, risk-assessment tools for falls in frail and elderly patients, timeseries predicting models and large language models in patient digital twins, COVID-19 simulation and impact on disparities, and scheduling and process efficiency in hospitals and home-cares.